tallen-hashicorp/vault-pr-ad-testing/README.md

 ## Testing AD With the PRs

 ### AD Setup
-For this, I went through the following [guide](https://wiki.articatech.com/en/active-directory/active-directory-ldap-ssl-windows-2022) on the Windows server
+For this, we followed the guide available at [this link](https://wiki.articatech.com/en/active-directory/active-directory-ldap-ssl-windows-2022) on the Windows server.

 ### Overview and Setup
-Note: The Active Directory (AD) secrets engine has been deprecated as of the Vault 1.13 release.
-We will continue to support the AD secrets engine in maintenance mode for six major Vault releases.
-Maintenance mode means that we will fix bugs and security issues but will not add new features.
-For additional information, see the deprecation table and migration guide.
+It's important to note that the Active Directory (AD) secrets engine has been deprecated as of Vault 1.13.
+It will continue to be supported in maintenance mode for six major Vault releases.
+Maintenance mode means that it will receive bug fixes and security updates but no new features.
+Refer to the deprecation table and migration guide for additional information.

-**On Primary** Since it's recommended to make all writes to the primary, that's how I'm going to start.
-Ensure you update the `<ldap_username>`, `<ldap_password>`, and `<ldap_url>` during the first 3 exports.
+**On Primary:** To start, it is recommended to make all writes to the primary.
+Make sure to update the `<ldap_username>`, `<ldap_password>`, and `<ldap_url>` during the first 3 exports.

 ```bash
 export USERNAME=<ldap_username>